ROCm/TransferBench/docs/reference/presets.rst

       - (all detected)

     * - ``NUM_SUB_EXECS``
-      - Comma-separated subexecutor (CU or WGP) counts to sweep.
+      - Comma-separated SubExecutor (CU or WGP) counts to sweep.
       - ``4,8,12,16,24,32``

     * - ``SHOW_MIN_ONLY``